Take a break from the hustle and bustle of Manhattan and visit New York City’s only island borough – Staten Island.

-The ‘Snug’ story is told in well-curated detail in the Staten Island Museum, while the expansive gardens, with nine separate and unique precincts, offer the perfect place to enjoy a picnic which you can source from the on-site cafe, Harbor Eats.
+The ‘Snug’ story is told in well-curated detail in The Noble Maritime Collection, while the expansive gardens, with nine separate and unique precincts, offer the perfect place to enjoy a picnic which you can source from the on-site cafe, Harbor Eats.

 The grounds are also home to the Staten Island Children’s Museum and various other galleries and performance spaces.

 Snug Harbor Cultural Centre and Botanical Garden: 1000 Richmond Terrace, Staten Island, NY.